snehaguptagi/Easemailing/readme.md

 python main.py

-You can modify the email prompts and recipients in the code.
+-You can modify the email prompts and recipients in the code.

 ## Contributing